UCSD-ECEMAE-148/winter-2025-final-project-team-10/README.md

   sudo chmod 777 /dev/ttyUSB0
 ```

- Enter launch file corresponding to ld19.launch.py and ensure that the port name is setcorrectly to USB0.
+ Enter the launch file corresponding to ld19.launch.py and ensure that the port name is set correctly to USB0.

  ```
   cd ~/ldlidar_ros2_ws